SarahQazi/inf2303/evaluation.markdown

 # Course Structure

-This course will be taught as a seminar.
+This course will be taught as a seminar except for the first two classes which will be lecture format.
 While the instructor will at times present material to complement the readings, much of the time will be spent discussing and analyzing the readings.